zk1tty/awesome-projects/README.md

 *   [SDET-GENIE](https://github.com/WaiGenie/SDET-GENIE) - An AI-powered QA automation framework leveraging `browser-use` to transform user stories directly into executable test automation code.
 *   [SpiderCreator](https://github.com/carlosplanchon/spidercreator) - Automated web scraping spider generation using Browser Use and LLMs.
 *   [web-eval-agent](https://github.com/Operative-Sh/web-eval-agent) - An AI-powered MCP agent from [operative.sh](https://operative.sh/) that performs automated UX/UI testing and provides detailed analysis of web apps.
+*   [Rebrowse](https://github.com/zk1tty/rebrowse-app) - Turn screen-record into 100 multi-executable browser workflows, and share it to your friends in one click.

 ## Integrations & Ease of Use